domschl/indralink/README.md

 33 >$i \ global int
 ```

-Global vars can be listes with `listvars`
+Global vars can be listed with `listvars`.

 #### Arrays